 In Yemen, high school student Hesham has adjusted to life in a new city.
-Having grown up in the southwest of the country, Hesham and his family moved to the capital city of Sana’a because of the ongoing civil war.
-Although it has been difficult for Hesham, moving to Sana’a has exposed him to new opportunities.
-It was here that he first heard of The Experiment Digital.
+Having grown up rural, Hesham and his family moved to a big city because of the ongoing civil war.
+Although it has been difficult for Hesham, moving has exposed him to new opportunities.
+It was during this transition that he first heard of The Experiment Digital.

 Designed to connect hundreds of young people across the United States with peers in Iraq, Algeria, and Yemen, The Experiment Digital prepares participants to be more civically engaged and lead change.
 For eight weeks over the summer, participants take part in this online cultural exchange to practice digital etiquette, collaborative problem solving, and intercultural communication skills.
 Developing these skills together allows participants to form friendships with a more personal understanding of each other’s cultures and identities.
 At the conclusion of the program, participants utilize their gained knowledge and skillset to design and implement service projects in their local communities.

 “When I read the word ‘congratulations’, I couldn’t feel my feet!
 I cannot describe that moment when I received that [acceptance] email from The Experiment Digital.”
 To Hesham, The Experiment Digital represented a unique experience to learn about new cultures and to improve his English skills.